Diveshnew/BeatBox-Jammer/README.md

 # BeatBox-Jammer

-Dive into the world of musical creativity with SoundRhythm Studio!
+Dive into the world of musical creativity with BeatBox-Jammer!
 This web application allows you to create your own unique beats and melodies by simply clicking on buttons that trigger an array of band and drum sounds.
-Whether you're a seasoned musician or just looking to have some rhythmic fun, SoundRhythm Studio provides an intuitive and interactive platform to explore harmonies, compose tunes, and let your creativity flourish.
+Whether you're a seasoned musician or just looking to have some rhythmic fun, BeatBox-Jammer provides an intuitive and interactive platform to explore harmonies, compose tunes, and let your creativity flourish.

 ## Features